ankihg/weather-report/README.md

 # Weather Report

 ## About
-A simple full-stack app powered by a Node/Express backend and React frontend that displays weather forecasts retrieved from [Open Weather Map](https://openweathermap.org/).
+A full-stack app powered by a Node/Express backend and React frontend that displays weather forecasts sourced from [Open Weather Map](https://openweathermap.org/).

 ## Run locally